Find out how much you can afford today

 What percentage income should go to your mortgage?

-• A good rule of thumb is that no more than 28% of gross income should go on mortgage payments.
-However, on average, homeowners with mortgages paid approximately 18.7% of their income on mortgage in 2024, according to research by Statista.
+• A common rule of thumb is that no more than 28% of gross income should go on mortgage payments.

-• But don’t get hung up on what percentage of your income should go on your mortgage as this will be different for everyone.
+• But don’t get hung up on what percentage of your income should go on your mortgage as this will be different for everyone, depending on your circumstances.
 The key thing to consider is that your mortgage must be affordable for you.

 See our mortgage cost calculator to see what your monthly mortgage payments will be for different options to work out what you can afford.